seanbaxter/DirectXShaderCompiler/docs/Passes.rst

   ... = X3 + 4              X4 = phi(X3)
                               ... = X4 + 4

-This is still valid LLVM; the extra phi nodes are purely redundant, and will be trivially eliminated by ``InstCombine``.
+This is still valid LLVM37; the extra phi nodes are purely redundant, and will be trivially eliminated by ``InstCombine``.
 The major benefit of this transformation is that it makes many other loop optimizations, such as ``LoopUnswitch``\ ing, simpler.